 Margaret Rayman, an expert in nutritional medicine at the University of Surrey, told the Daily Mail’s science reporter: “Many people are unaware of the need for this vital dietary mineral and it is important that people who consume milk-alternative drinks realise that they will not be replacing the iodine from cows’ milk which is the main UK source of iodine.”

-Iodine is one of the ingredients found in Belgravia’s unique and highly-targeted hair growth supplements, Hair Vitalics, alongside a wealth of other potent elements that can help to promote and maintain healthy hair in both men and women.
+Iodine is one of the ingredients found in the Belgravia-developed unique and highly-targeted food supplements, Hair Vitalics, alongside a wealth of other potent elements, including biotin, zinc and selenium to promote the maintenance of healthy hair growth in both men and women.

 The type of shedding that thyroid-related hair loss can lead to is called Telogen Effluvium which occurs when a sudden shock or severe stress causes an increase in the shedding of the hair from all over the scalp.
 The definition of “stress” in this instance is a broad one; it can be the kind that comes when someone is under emotional pressure, but just as easily it can be the kind of stress that is more hidden – such as when an unbalanced diet means the body does not receive the necessary vitamins and minerals it needs, or starting an excessively punishing new gym routine.

 With Telogen Effluvium, the trigger event can cause certain hair follicles to prematurely stop growing and enter into the telogen (resting) phase of the hair growth cycle.
 These hairs then stay in the resting phase for about three months, after which time they will shed.
 Often the person experiencing Telogen Effluvium will have recovered from the event before the hairloss occurs, although this may not be the case if the issue was an ongoing concern, as would be the case if thyroid issues were to blame.